solana-foundation/developer-content/content/courses/token-extensions/close-mint.md

 ### 4. Closing the mint

-We're going to close the mint, but first, let's explore what happens when we have a supply when trying to close (hint, it'll fail).
+We're going to close the mint, but first, let's explore what happens when we have a token supply and attempt to close it(hint, it'll fail).

-To do this, we are going to mint some tokens, try to close them, then burn the tokens and then actually close.
+To do this, we are going to mint some tokens, try to close them, then burn the tokens and finally close the mint.

 #### 4.1 Mint a token

-In `src/index.ts`, create an account and mint 1 token to that account.

-We can accomplish this by calling 2 functions: `createAccount` and `mintTo`:
+In `src/index.ts`, we’ll create an account and mint 1 token to that account.
+We can achieve this by calling two functions: `createAccount` and `mintTo`.
+Add the following code to the appropriate comment section:

 ```ts
 // MINT TOKEN